Inside:How you can identify teen test anxiety and help them overcome it

 If You’re Worried About Your Teenager’s Mental Health

 We can’t change the system that our kids are growing up in, as much as we wish we could.
-But we can help when it comes to teen test anxiety and providing the support and tools they need to manage the stress and anxiety testing creates.
+But we can help with teen test anxiety and provide the support and tools they need to manage the stress and anxiety testing creates.

 Have Open Conversations About Upcoming Tests